mongodb/mongo-python-driver/CONTRIBUTING.rst

 adjust your pull request, the reality is your likelihood for getting review sooner shoots up.

-Self Review Guidelines to follow:
+**Self Review Guidelines to follow**

 - If the PR is too large, split it if possible.
     - Use 400 LoC (excluding test data and config changes) as a rule-of-thumb
     - Moving and changing code should be in separate PRs or commits.
 Rationale: it is easier for reviewers to see what functionality has changed.
 - Prefer explaining with code comments instead of PR comments.

-Provide background:
+**Provide background**

 - The PR description and linked tickets should answer the "what" and "why" of the change.
 The code change explains the "how".

-Follow the Template:
+**Follow the Template**

-- Please do not deviate from the template we make; it’s there for a lot of reasons.
+- Please do not deviate from the template we make; it is there for a lot of reasons.
 If it is a one line fix, we still need to have context on what and why it is needed.
 - If making a versioning change, please let that be known